 The harmful chemicals previously mentioned are invisible to our eyes, we have no way to know just how chemically dirty or toxic tank water is unless we use testing kits.

 This is something we advise often on this site, to test your water regularly.
 But it’s only through regular water changes that you can ever be sure there is a safe and clean ecosystem for your little fish friends.

 How Much Water To Change Each Time?
 And How Often?

 As a general rule of thumb, we recommend a 40% water change, once per week.

 We recommend 40% because a change in water condition can shock and stress your fish.
-The more water you change, the higher the chance of this happening.
-But the less you change, the more often you will have to do the job.
+The greater the change, the higher the chance of this happening.
+But the less you replace, the more often you will have to do the job.

 A 40% water change is a happy medium to aim for, between changing enough to make a meaningful difference, but not so much that you stress your fish.

 However, this 40% rule may also change depending on the following factors: